 What Is Acupressure Therapy?

 In improving menstrual pain, Acupressure Therapy traces its roots from traditional Chinese medicine.
 They believe that a vital life force known as qi is central to a person’s health and well-being, and it flows through the body via invisible channels known as meridians.
 12 major meridians are believed to connect organs into networks, creating a coordinated system within the body beginning from the fingertips all the way to the brain.

-Once the flow of the qi through the meridians becomes disrupted, becomes stagnant, or remains stuck, that’s when a person starts to feel pain.
-What acupoint therapy does is that it seeks to restore the balance of qi by targeting the acupuncture points that can be found in the body’s meridians.
+Once the flow of the qi through the meridians becomes disrupted, becomes stagnant, or remains stuck, that’s when a person starts to feel menstrual pain.
+What acupoint therapy does is seek to restore the balance of qi by targeting the points that can be found in the body’s meridians.
 This way, it can help the qi flow accurately.

 Acupressure increases the flow of blood to a woman’s uterus, allowing the muscles around it to relax.
 It then decreases the contractions in the womb, or what is usually called menstrual pain or cramps.
 That is how it helps to improve menstrual pain.

-Regarding hormone regulation, acupressure increases the level of endorphin in the body, thereby reducing pain, stress, agitation, and mood swings.
-It also relieves the hypothalamic-pituitary axis, the brain’s hormone-regulator.
+Regarding hormone regulation, the process boosts the level of endorphin in the body, thereby reducing cramps, stress, agitation, and mood swings.
+It also relieves the hypothalamic-pituitary axis, the brain’s hormone regulator.

-The most critical acupressure points for menstrual pain relief are the abdominal muscles.
+The most critical acupressure points for period cramps relief are the abdominal muscles.
 About two finger-widths below the navel is an area called the “Sea of Energy.”
-Applying acupressure stimulation in this area helps to normalize irregular menstrual cycles, eases menstrual cramps, and treats problems on vaginal discharge and even for constipation.
-At the same time, it also relieves the body from digestive disorders and even headaches.
+Applying its stimulation in this area helps to normalize irregular cycles, ease cramps, and treats problems on vaginal discharge and even for constipation.
+At the same time, it also relieves the body from digestive cramps and even headaches.

 Another two finger-widths below the sea of energy is the “Gate Origin.”
-It also eases the pain of menstrual cramps and normalizes irregular menstrual periods.
+It also improves menstrual pain and normalizes irregular periods.
 In addition, it relieves the body of reproductive problems and incontinence.
-Moreover, just as additional information, for men, it helps with treating impotence.
+Moreover, just as additional information, it helps with treating impotence.

 On the pelvic area, at the center of that point where the legs join the trunk is a pair of pressure points known as the “Mansion Cottage.”
-Applying pressure from the palms on this area relieves the body from painful abdominal cramps and the other discomforts felt by a woman during the monthly period.
-Same as the gate origin, this also helps treat infertility among women.
+Applying pressure from the palms on this area relieves the body from painful menstrual cramps and the other pains felt by a woman during the monthly period.
+Same as the gate origin, this also helps treat infertility.

 Just below the points of the mansion cottage are the points called “Rushing Door.”
-Just like mansion cottage, these points also provide relief for abdominal discomfort but they also ease the pains associated with bloating and cramps.
+Just like the mansion cottage, these points also provide relief for abdominal cramps but they also ease the cramps associated with bloating and cramps.
 They also treat hernias and dysuria.